kubos/kubos/docs/kubos-linux-on-iobc.md

     $ sudo mkfs.ext4 {name}{partition6}
     $ sudo mkfs.ext4 {name}{partition7}
     $ sudo mkfs.ext4 {name}{partition8}

+##### Create the Kernel File

+The BuildRoot build process creates the zImage file, which is a self-extracting kernel image.
+In order to help detect corruption, we package that into an *.itb file, which includes a checksum value that can be validated during boot time.

+Navigate to your 'kubos-linux-build' folder and open the 'tools' directory.

+Run the `kubos-kernel.sh` script.

+The script has optional parameters (which are unlikely to be needed):
+* `-i {input-file}` - Specify the name of the *.its file to use.
+This file describes the files that will be packaged and their usage configuration options.
+The default is `kubos-kernel.its`, which should also be located in the 'tools' directory.
+* `-b {branch}` - Specify the branch name of U-Boot that has been built.
+The default is 'master'.
+This option should not need to be used outside of development.

+The script will create the 'kubos-kernel.itb' file.

-####Copy the files
+##### Copy the files

-Next, you'll need to copy the zImage file into the boot partition and the rootfs into the rootfs partition
+Next, you'll need to copy the kernel file into the boot partition and the rootfs into the rootfs partition

 From your project folder: